 - Either zero days in jail, OR a sentence between five and 90 days

 A dry reckless plea deal avoids this.
-It is able to do so because the charge does not include the mention of alcohol or other drugs in your system.
-The additional points on your license may still increase your insurance, but a dry reckless conviction on your record will not count against you if you are arrested for a DUI in the future.
+It can do so because the charge does not include the mention of alcohol or other drugs in your system.
+The additional points on your license may still increase your insurance, but a dry reckless conviction on your record will not count against you if you get arrested for a DUI in the future.

 Getting a Wet Reckless or Dry Reckless Plea Bargain

-There are two key factors that impact your ability to get a wet reckless or dry reckless plea bargain:
+Two key factors impact your ability to get a wet reckless or dry reckless plea bargain:

 - Your BAC at the time of your arrest

 A lower BAC increases the likelihood of being able to negotiate for a downgraded charge.
 The prosecution has discretion about what to offer you and may not be willing to downgrade your charge if you had a BAC well above the legal limit.